Equivariant geometry of odd-dimensional complete intersections of two quadrics: Principal homogeneous spaces for the Jacobian

 where $P$ is a form of $\bP^{2g+1}$ realized as a Veronese variety.
 Thus there exists

-with the group acting linearly in $\bP^{2g+1}$ in the equivariant context, if and only if we may choose $P$ such that $[P]=0 \in \rH^2(\bG_m)$. \end{prop} The cohomology group is $\rH^2(G,\bG_m)$ in the $G$-equivariant context and $\Br(k)$ over a nonclosed field $k$. \begin{proof} We follow \cite{BGW}; the case of nonclosed fields is a corollary of their results.
+with the group acting linearly in $\bP^{2g+1}$ in the equivariant context, if and only if we may choose $P$ such that $[P]=0 \in \rH^2(\bG_m)$. \end{prop} The cohomology group is $\rH^2(G,k^{\times})$ in the $G$-equivariant context and $\Br(k)$ over a nonclosed field $k$. \begin{proof} We follow \cite{BGW}; the case of nonclosed fields is a corollary of their results.
 Given $p\in \bP^1$ ($k$-rational or $G$-fixed) that is not a branch point of $C\ra \bP^1$, write $p',p''\in C$ for the points over $p$.
-We have
+We have an exact sequence for the generalized Jacobian of $C$ with respect to $\{p',p''\}$

 where the first term